DemoKtr/VulkanGame/README.md

 The project was created for learning Vulkan.
-Current goal: deferred rendering using subpasses.
+What is done :
+-normal maps
+-defered rendering
+What is to do:
+-implement PBR